 Offers a mastery approach

 Follows a progressive model where curriculum leaders often review continuously evaluate its design

 Teaches our children to be respectful citizens of the community, celebrating diversity and reflecting on local and global issues

 At St John's First School, children follow the Early Years Foundation Stage curriculum in their Reception year, and the National Curriculum from year 1 onwards.
 The basic skills of literacy and numeracy are given appropriate emphasis in English and mathematics teaching respectively, and the children follow learning ‘topics’ each term or half-term to provide a focus and context by combining learning meaningfully across a range of curriculum subjects.
 These themes have been adjusted to take into account the requirements of the revised National Curriculum from September 2014.
 For more information, please click on the link below.

-Please see our termly or half-termly year group curriculum brochures for more information about what your child will be learning and how you can help at home.
+Please see our termly or half-termly year group curriculum maps for more information about what your child will be learning and how you can help at home.